JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 ```@raw html
 </p></details>
 ```
+To test your function your can create sheep with different $p_f$.
 A sheep with $p_f=1$ will always find some food if there is some in the world, so you should get a result like below.
 ```@repl load_ecosystem